 Fortunately, low-cost and no-cost options are available, and they are regulated to help ensure they offer the same baseline level of quality and care as other facilities.
 As a result, you can get the care you need no matter your situation.

-Cancer insurance such as Aflac’s can offer further added financial peace of mind if you receive a diagnosis.
-When you file a claim with your Aflac policy, you receive a cash benefit for use to help on anything — whether that’s medical bills, mortgage or rent payments, or medication refills.
+Cancer insurance such as Aflac’s can help provide added financial peace of mind if you receive a diagnosis.
+If you file a covered claim with your Aflac policy, cash benefits can be used to help with anything — whether that’s medical bills, mortgage or rent payments, or medication refills.
 Speak with an Aflac agent to see how cancer insurance can help protect you in your time of need.